Communities in Laos are in danger from unexploded bombs

 While the problem is vast, incremental progress matters: every paddy that is cleared can produce rice, and every school yard can become a place of play without fear of deadly explosions.

 In April 2022, Michael and Darreby Ambler started Restoration Laos to fund one MAG clearance team - MAT 53 - which would otherwise not have existed.
-Having visited Laos as tourist Michael says; “The horror of the Vietnam War was part of my childhood.
-It was heartbreaking to learn this long-ago war is still killing people in Laos, and making them afraid to live on their own land.”
+Michael had first visited Laos as a tourist, became increasingly captivated by the beauty of the country, and finally came to learn abut the continuing devastation caused by the bombing half a century ago.
+He says, “the horror of the Vietnam War was part of my childhood.
+It was heartbreaking to learn this long-ago war is still killing people in Laos and making them afraid to live on their own land.”

-A gift from you today could help continue the deployment of this team so that contaminated land can be cleared of explosives, making it safe for families to rebuild their lives and livelihoods free from fear.
+A gift from you today helps continue the deployment of this team, so that they can immediately respond to reports of bombs, clear contaminated land from explosives, and make it safe at last for people and whole communities to rebuild their lives and livelihoods free from fear.